BlueMona/peerio-documentation/Transparency_Report.md

 *Last updated: 2 May 2016*

-**Requests for access to user data**: As of 1 December, 2015, Peerio has received:
+**Requests for access to user data**: As of 2 May, 2015, Peerio has received:
 * 0 requests to access user data
 * 0 requests have been granted
 * 0 requests were denied